ABOUT BK

 In accordance with the NYSE American corporate governance listing standards, it is the policy of the Company that the Board of Directors consist of a majority of independent directors.
 The Board of Directors reviews the relationships that each director has with the Company and other parties.
 Only those directors who do not have any of the categorical relationships that preclude them from being independent within the independence requirements of the NYSE American corporate governance listing standards and who the Board of Directors affirmatively determines have no relationships that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director, are considered to be independent directors.

-The Board of Directors has a standing Audit Committee, Compensation Committee and Nominating Committee.
+The Board of Directors has a standing Audit Committee, Compensation Committee, Nominating Committee and Strategic M&A Committee.
 Each of these Committees is comprised of independent directors.

 The Audit Committee has oversight responsibility for quality and integrity of the Company’s consolidated financial statements.
 The Audit Committee meets privately with members of our independent registered public accounting firm, has the sole authority to retain and dismiss the independent registered public accounting firm and reviews their performance and independence from management.
 The independent registered public accounting firm has unrestricted access and reports directly to the Audit Committee.